Samsung's Galaxy S20 Ultra raises the bar on phones in 8 ways

-Every new phone that doesn't fold in 2020 has a tough job in trying to stand out among the sea of glass and metal that the world's best phone-makers have to offer.
 The company that sells the most smartphones in the world, Samsung, goes first each year in unveiling its new flagship devices.
-This year, Samsung preempted itself by unveiling its new foldable, the Galaxy Z Flip, less than 48 hours before the event for its new Galaxy S phones.
+This year, Samsung preempted its announcement of the new Galaxy S20, S20 Plus and S20 Ultra by unveiling its new foldable, the Galaxy Z Flip, less than 48 hours before the event for its new Galaxy S phones.
 If standing out against foldables wasn't tough enough, unveiling its new foldable in a commercial during the Oscars made it even tougher.

 The Galaxy Z Flip will steal most of the headlines at Samsung Unpacked 2020, but that device is all about taking on the reborn Motorola Razr.
 The new Galaxy S20 has bigger competition in mind -- Apple's iPhone, Google's Pixel and Huawei's high-end phones -- the phones many more people will actually buy in 2020.
 And to Samsung's credit, the highest-end model of the new Galaxy S20 has done eight things that have raised the bar for flagship phones: